What is the school's Published Admissions Number?

 How will the school terms differ from local authority schools?

-We have carefully designed our school year to ensure that our terms and holidays are of as even length as possible – either of six or seven weeks followed by a two week break (four weeks in the Summer).
+We have carefully designed our school year to ensure that our terms and holidays are of as even length as possible – either of six or seven weeks followed by a two week break (four to five weeks in the Summer).
 We hope this stability will help to boost the children’s momentum throughout the year and work to counter the attainment dip after the traditional long Summer break.

 What are the timings of the school day?